Joe Thornton

 Joseph Eric Thornton (born July 2, 1979) is a Canadian former professional ice hockey centre.
 He played for the Boston Bruins, San Jose Sharks, Toronto Maple Leafs and Florida Panthers of the National Hockey League (NHL).
 He was selected first overall by the Bruins in the 1997 NHL entry draft and went on to play seven seasons with the club, three as its captain.
 During the 2005–06 season, he was traded to the Sharks.
-Splitting the campaign between the two teams, he received the Art Ross and Hart Memorial Trophy as the league's leading point-scorer and most valuable player, respectively, becoming the only player in NHL history to win either award in a season played for multiple teams.
+Splitting the campaign between the two teams, he received the Art Ross and Hart Memorial Trophy as the league's leading point-scorer and most valuable player, respectively, becoming the only player in NHL history to win either award in a season played for multiple teams and the only player to date to win either award as a Shark.
 Thornton went on to play another 14 seasons with the Sharks, including four seasons as team captain and a run to the 2016 Stanley Cup Finals.
 Thornton was the last active NHL player and the last big 4 North American sports player to have played in the 1990s.

 Thornton's on-ice vision, strength on the puck, deft passing ability and power forward style of play led to him becoming one of the league's premier centres and playmakers.
 He is widely regarded as one of the best passers of all time, and he is one of only 14 players with 1,000 NHL assists.
 His nickname "Jumbo Joe" is a nod to his large stature and to Jumbo the elephant, who died in St. Thomas, Ontario, where Thornton was raised.
 Thornton was inducted into the Hockey Hall of Fame in 2025.